 The Natural Gas Advisory Committee guides and informs program design and market strategies.

 Board committees provide Board oversight and governance of the organization.
-There are currently four standing and two ad hoc Board committees, including an Ad Hoc Natural Gas Committee.
+There are currently five standing Board committees, including a Natural Gas Committee.

 Funders and stakeholders require communication and coordination on the plans for and results of alliance work through formal and informal channels.